-In addition, the state is required to incorporate the amendment into its evaluation to support a comprehensive assessment of whether the initiatives are effective in producing the desired outcomes for beneficiaries and the state's overall Medicaid program.
-Evaluation of the amendment must align with the requirements detailed in the STCs, including examining impacts on access to and quality of care, utilization of services, and beneficiary health outcomes.
-The state's monitoring and evaluation efforts must also facilitate understanding the extent to which the amendment might support reducing existing disparities in access to and quality of care and health outcomes.
+The state is required to incorporate the amendment into its evaluation activities to support a comprehensive assessment of whether the initiatives are effective in producing the desired outcomes for beneficiaries and the state's overall Medicaid program.
+Evaluation of the fertility treatment and IVF and genetic testing components of the amendment should examine impacts on access to and utilization of these services.
+The state must also evaluate the impact of the UPP premium reimbursement increase for children on enrollment, utilization of services, and health outcomes.
+Additionally, the state's monitoring and evaluation efforts must facilitate understanding the extent to which the amendment might support reducing existing disparities in access to and quality of care and health outcomes.